Macrometacorp/docs/docs/cep/stream-worker-sentiment.md

 title: Real-time Sentiment Analysis
 ---

-# Real-time Sentiment Analysis with Macrometa Stream Workers
+# Sentiment Analysis with Macrometa Stream Workers

 The sentiment function is an extension in Macrometa's Stream Workers that allows you to calculate the sentiment score of a given text.
 It uses the AFINN word list, a collection of words with assigned sentiment scores ranging from -5 (very negative) to 5 (very positive).
 By using this function, you can analyze the sentiment of a piece of text, such as a tweet or a news headline, in real-time.